Dean Hewitt: Career

-Dean Hewitt (born 9 November 1994) is an Australian curler from Melbourne.
-At the 2021 Olympic Curling Qualification Event in December 2021, Hewitt and his teammate Tahli Gill made history when they won qualification to the mixed doubles tournament at the 2022 Winter Olympics.
+At the 2021 Olympic Curling Qualification Event in December 2021, Gill and Hewitt made history when they won qualification to the mixed doubles tournament at the 2022 Winter Olympics.
 They are the first ever Australian curling team (in any curling discipline) to qualify for the Winter Olympics.
+At the Olympics, they finished with a 2–7 record, finishing in 10th place.